EvanHahn/evanhahn-dot-com/projects/index.md

 * [rename](https://github.com/EvanHahn/rename) is an interactive version of the `mv` command
 * [RTS camera for Unity](https://github.com/EvanHahn/Unity-RTS-camera) is a little utility for RTS games in Unity.
 Made it for a course
 * [ScriptInclude](https://github.com/EvanHahn/ScriptInclude) adds `include` to browser-based JavaScript and is tiny
+* [setAttributes](https://github.com/EvanHahn/setAttributes) helps you call `.setAttribute` on a DOM node more easily
 * [SnackWrap](https://github.com/EvanHahn/SnackWrap) allows you to watch files and run a shell command every time a file changes.
 Not as focused as [Grunt](http://gruntjs.com/) or [Sprockets](https://github.com/sstephenson/sprockets)
 * [startInterval](https://github.com/EvanHahn/startInterval) is like JavaScript's `setInterval` but it starts immediately.
 It was made for [a guide](/make-an-npm-baby/)
 * [The TypeScript Grunt skeleton](https://github.com/EvanHahn/TypeScript-Grunt-skeleton)